Tyler Arnason: Playing career

 On July 1, 2006, Arnason signed a one-year deal with the Colorado Avalanche.
-His dad also played in Colorado as a member of the Colorado Rockies hockey team.
+As his father played for the Rockies for two seasons, Arnason’s signing made him the first son of a former Rockies player to play for the Avalanche.
 Arnason enjoyed a return to form by posting 49 points for the Avalanche in the 2006–07 season.
 He was consequently awarded a two-year extension by the Avalanche on June 22, 2007.
+His second season with the Avalanche saw Arnason tally 10 goals and 31 points in 70 games.
+In his third and final season in Colorado, he registered 5 goals and 21 points in 70 games.

 On July 3, 2009, Arnason signed a one-year two-way contract with the New York Rangers for the 2009–10 season.
-On September 17, 2009, Arnason failed to make the Rangers out of training camp and was assigned to affiliate, the Hartford Wolf Pack, for the beginning of the season.
+On September 17, 2009, Arnason failed to make the Rangers out of training camp and was assigned to their AHL affiliate, the Hartford Wolf Pack, for the beginning of the season.
 On November 10, 2009, without the ambition to play in the AHL he was suspended by the Rangers and released from his contract to sign with the European team Dinamo Riga of the Kontinental Hockey League.
-Following a difficult transition and recording only 11 points in 26 games, Tyler's contract was not renewed by Riga at season's end.
+Following a difficult transition and recording only 11 points in 26 games, Arnason's contract was not renewed by Riga at season's end.

 Returning to North America, as a free agent, he accepted a tryout invitation to attend the Florida Panthers training camp for the 2010–11 season.
-Subsequently, released from the Panthers during the preseason, Arnason then initially accepted another invite to his local American Hockey League club the Manitoba Moose, affiliate of the Vancouver Canucks, before electing to not report to camp on September 27, 2010.
-Arnason then accepted a temporary contract to return to Europe, signing with Swiss team EHC Biel of the NLA on October 14, 2010.
-He scored 10 points in 9 games with Biel before he moved on to EHC Visp of the NLB, signing a contract for the remainder of the season on November 11, 2010.
+Subsequently, released from the Panthers during the preseason, Arnason then initially accepted another invite to his local AHL club, the Manitoba Moose, affiliate of the Vancouver Canucks, before electing to not report to camp on September 27, 2010.
+Arnason then accepted a temporary contract to return to Europe, signing with Swiss team EHC Biel of the National League A (NLA) on October 14, 2010.
+He scored 10 points in 9 games with Biel before he moved on to EHC Visp of the National League B (NLB), signing a contract for the remainder of the season on November 11, 2010.

-However a week later, Tyler was released playing in just a single game with Visp, after both parties mutually opted to exercise an exit clause in the contract on November 18, 2010.
-On January 31, 2011, it was announced that Arnason had joined Finnish team, Espoo Blues, for the remainder of the season.
+However, a week later, Arnason was released playing in just a single game with Visp, after both parties mutually opted to exercise an exit clause in the contract on November 18, 2010.
+On January 31, 2011, Arnason joined Finnish team, Espoo Blues, for the remainder of the season.
 However, his tenure with his new club was again short lived, as after 8 games, Arnason sought a release from the Blues to return to the United States on February 28, 2011.

 On October 7, 2011, Arnason was named on the Texas Stars opening night roster for the 2011–12 AHL season.
-After seven games with the Stars, Arnason opted to be released from his try-out and end his professional career.
+After seven games with the Stars, Arnason opted to be released from his try-out on October 29 and ended his professional career.